thameezb/docs/content/en/docs/armory-platform-matrix.md

 **Versions**

-**All supported versions** for the Armory version refers to the current minor release and the two previous minor releases.
-For example, if the current version is 2.21.x, all supported versions include 2.19.x, 2.20.x, and 2.21.x.
-For third-party software, "all supported versions" refers to actively maintained versions by the provider.
+When "all supported versions" is used to refer to the Armory version, the releases being specified are the latest versions of the following: the current minor release and the two previous minor releases.
+For example, if the current version is 2.24.x, all supported versions include 2.22.x, 2.23.x, and 2.24.x.
+Note that Armory recommends using the latest available patch release of a minor release so that you have access to bug fixes and improvements.

+For third-party software, "all supported versions" refers to actively maintained versions of that provider by its vendor.

 ## Agent